top of page

 Rock Trail

 We continued heading upstream along the rocky part of the Batangsi river.
-The Batangsi river was swollen on the morning we went as there was an early morning pour.
+The Batangsi river was swollen in the morning due to the morning pour.

-The current of the river was strong in morning but thankfully on the return it died down to a gentle flow!
-I wouldn't want to imagine if one was caught during heavy torrential rain in the afternoons.
+The current of the river was strong in morning but thankfully on the return it reduced to a gentle flow!
+It would be hard to imagine crossing the river during heavy torrential rain in the afternoons.
 So don't attempt to hike to the final fall in rainy conditions!

 ALICE IN WONDERLAND MOMENT IN UMBRELLA FOREST